HarbourBob/MBR-Theme-Generator/README.md

 ### Custom Screenshot Upload

 Prefer to ship your own screenshot?
 Click the preview area, upload a PNG or JPG (up to 2 MB, 1200x900 recommended).
-The upload replaces the auto-generated preview entirely and is preserved in the zip as screenshot.png or screenshot.jpg, bytes-for-bytes.
+The upload replaces the auto-generated preview entirely and is preserved in the zip as screenshot.png or screenshot.jpg, byte-for-byte.
 Click Remove to revert to the auto-generated preview.

 ### Save and Load Configurations